zacharykane/kit/README.md

 ```
 npm run build
 ```
-Webpack the JS and Sass for production
+Webpack the JS and Sass for production, generate HTML index